p4535992/foundryvtt-hidden-entity-links/README.md

 - **Add css style to all the entity are not in the 'hide state' or the 'show state':** If enable this setting enable the css background/image to all the entities on the sidebars
 - **Set level permission to hide for non GM user:** This property hide all the entities of this type for non GM user with this level of permission.
 ATTENTION: no css visualization is active with this setting.
 - **Disable voice from the right click context entities and folders:** Someone can find the permission manager just enough for their use, this setting let you the possibility to disable the voice feature.
 ATTENTION: It will not reset already esisting entities
+- **Enable/disable the hidden functionality globally for Soundtracks:** If enabled and you are not a GM, users will not see the soundtrack name and the playlist controlls

 # Build